Alaska upgrade strategy: U class, GGUs and Milestone certificates

 • U-class is distinct from revenue first-class seats.
 Even when paid first-class tickets are for sale, U-class may be closed (and vice versa)

-2LNR continuously scans Alaska Airlines award availability and tracks U-class inventory across all AS-operated routes.
-When you select Alaska Airlines in the upgrade dashboard, you see real-time first-class availability for every flight — the same inventory that determines whether your upgrade will clear.
+2LNR continuously scans Alaska Airlines award availability and tracks U-class inventory across AS routes we cover.
+When you select Alaska Airlines in the upgrade matrix, you see real-time first-class availability for every flight — the same inventory that determines whether your upgrade will clear.

 • Dashboard shows U-class availability per flight, per date